ruiyunkoh/woofilicious/README.md

   ## 2.2 Features

-  You may refer to the uploaded document for screenshots of the e-commerce website features: [features.pdf](https://github.com/ruiyunkoh/woofilicious/files/8400097/features.pdf)
+  You may refer to the uploaded document for screenshots of the e-commerce website features, to view concurrently with the table below: [features.pdf](https://github.com/ruiyunkoh/woofilicious/files/8418846/features.pdf)

   |  #  | Feature Description    | Fig ref           |